sparkfun/BMP180_Breakout/Libraries/Teensy/README.md

 Info About Update
 -------------------
-* The library is depending **Wire.h** and it supports using of pointers now, so BMP180 can be connected to the i2c interface specified by the user.
-Also, Arduino devices are supported, even those with multiple i2c interfaces.
-So, same sketches can be run on Arduino and Teensy.
-(Just wiring is different.)
+* The library is depending **Wire.h** and supports specify i2c bus, so BMP180 can be connected to the i2c interface specified by the user.
 * For using with depend of **i2c_t3.h** library, browse "utilyt" directory and use these files as /src.
-This source code is support just Teensy devices.

 Review the example sketch for more information about using.